 He reiterated that Apple was open to all and did not discriminate.
-It did not matter to the company what language a person spoke or what their origins were, what faith they followed or practiced.
+It did not matter to the company what language a person spoke or what their origins were, or what faith they followed or practiced.

 Cook went on to say that Apple's employees are considered to be among the most talented across the globe.
-The ethnic diversity is what makes the company tick and many people who are currently working for the iPhone maker come from different nations.
+The ethnic diversity is what makes the company tick, and many people who are currently working for the iPhone maker come from different nations.